Klipper3d/klipper/docs/Measuring_Resonances.md

 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_x_*.csv -o /tmp/shaper_calibrate_x.png
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_y_*.csv -o /tmp/shaper_calibrate_y.png
 ```
+If those commands won't execute, chances are you have multiple python versions installed on your System and python3 is not the default one.
+To circumvent this, add `python3` infront of each command to explicitly target python3.

 This script will generate the charts `/tmp/shaper_calibrate_x.png` and
 `/tmp/shaper_calibrate_y.png` with frequency responses.
 You will also get the
 suggested frequencies for each input shaper, as well as which input shaper is